boxybird/morph/README.md

 # Morph

-A plugin for building Laravel Livewire inspired WordPress components with Alpine.js.
+A WordPress plugin for building Laravel Livewire inspired WordPress components with Alpine.js.

 ## Installation